upthread/micron/README.md

-# React Micro Tactics
+# Micron MVC

-You can find the deployed project at [https://rmtlabs.netlify.com](https://rmtlabs.netlify.com/).
+You can find the deployed project at [https://micron.upthread.io](https://rmtlabs.netlify.com/).

 <br> <br>